 Title: Grandma flew Spitfires

-Our permanent exhibition honours the achievements of the Air Transport Auxiliary, and is home to a fabulous Spitfire simulator!
+The exhibition is also home to a fabulous Spitfire simulator!

 Your visit to “Grandma Flew Spitfires” begins with a short introductory film before you move upstairs past photographs of some of the amazing men and women who made ATA such a success.